 What are the considerations/implications if we move to continuous rounds, especially as it relates to ensuring the program is run in a revenue neutral manner?

 Are there policy, economic, or other principles or factors that might help guide the establishment of the floor amount?
+If so, how would these principles or factors help guide?

 Under the circumstance where the application fee is set at the floor amount, do you have additional suggestions or strategy on the disbursement of excess funds?